 Spaying and Neutering Veterinarian

-Spaying and neutering help to Prevent several kinds of diseases in cats and dogs.
+Spaying and neutering help to Prevent several forms of diseases in cats and dogs.
 A spayed cat or dog has no risk of uterine cancer or infection.
-Additionally, spaying performed on your pet before the age of 2 years, greatly reduces her risk of breast cancer, which is lethal in roughly half of dogs and 90 percent of cats.
-Neutering, similarly, prevents many diseases of the genital and urinary system, including testicular tumors, hyperplasia (enlargement), prostate infections, perianal tumors, perineal hernias, and prostatic cysts, all of which are prone to occur later in life.
+Additionally, spaying performed on your pet before the age of 2 years greatly reduces the risk of breast cancer, lethal in roughly half of dogs and 90 percent of cats.
+Similarly, neutering prevents many diseases of the genital and urinary system, including testicular tumors, hyperplasia (enlargement), prostate infections, perianal tumors, perineal hernias and prostatic cysts, all of which are prone to occur later in life.

 Although these cycles vary from animal to animal, an intact female cat will generally go into heat for four or five days every three weeks or so during the mating season.
-During this period, females will loudly yowl, and urinate as much as possible in as many places as possible (including your floor and furniture), trying to attract mates.
-However, female dogs and cats that have been spayed will of course no longer go into heat.
+During this time, females will loudly yowl and urinate as much as possible in as many places as possible (including your floor and furniture) to attract mates.
+However, female dogs and cats that have been spayed will no longer go into heat, preventing these behaviors.

 In male dogs, neutering reduces both dog-on-dog aggression and a tendency to roam away from home.
-Both of these behavioral issues are in large part born out of desire for a mate.
-The dangers of the former are obvious, and a freely roaming dog is faced with numerous hazards, including traffic, poisoning, other animals, abuse, and high-kill shelters.
-Male cats experience similar behavioral benefits, and are also less likely to urinate indoors to mark their territory.
+Both of these behavioral issues are in great part born out of the desire for a mate.
+The dangers of the former are obvious, and a free-roaming dog may be subject to a variety of hazards, including traffic, poisoning, other animals, abuse, and high-kill shelters.
+Male cats experience similar behavioral benefits and are also less likely to urinate indoors to mark their territory.

-Before we can begin, Pre-Anesthetic blood work has to be performed.
+Before we can begin, Pre-Anesthetic blood work is required.
 This will check the status of the kidneys and liver.
 Because the kidneys and liver are responsible for filtering the anesthesia out of the bloodstream, a problem with either of these major organs might pose a threat to your pet’s safety during surgery.
-These problems may be asymptomatic; invisible until revealed by the blood work, and can affect even young pets.
+These problems may be asymptomatic, invisible until revealed by the blood work, and can affect even young pets.